Before deciding to buy the best surfboards for intermediate surfers, you should be asking yourself: Am I an intermediate surfer?

 |Easy to maneuver||Flimsy leash

 BIC Sport DURA-TEC is in a collective form meaning there are many surfboard models under the series.
 It includes 5’10 Fish, 6’7 Shortboard, 7’3 Mini Malibu, 8’4 Egg, and 9’4 Magnum.
 And other models such as the Mini Nose Rider and Natural Surf 2.
 These boards have nearly the same features to offer.
-They’re all made of high-density core foam and outer polyethylene shell for the easy wave-riding experience.
+They’re all made of high-density core foam and an outer polyethylene shell for the easy wave-riding experience.
 Further, board construction is also bulletproof.

 |Available in a variety of sizes||Lacking features